 Writing by voice means that I can write anywhere.
 I do my best work in the back of a taxi, or on the train.
 I don’t worry about quantity or quality.
 I just create.
 The rest will sort itself out afterward.

 I’m sharing this with you because I really, really enjoy good writing by people with interesting things to say.
-I hope this breaks down one more barriers between me, you, and the interesting stories and opinions that you have to share.
+I hope this breaks down one more barrier between me, you, and the interesting stories and opinions that you have to share.

 ~Watt, YusefWateef (AT) Gmail.com